Rankin (photographer): Studio

-In 2009 Rankin developed Annroy, a contemporary building in Kentish Town.
+In 2009, Rankin developed Annroy, a contemporary building in Kentish Town.
 It was designed by Trevor Horne Architects and incorporates Rankin's photographic studio and gallery.
 The name is a portmanteau of his parents' given names.

 Personal life

 Rankin at SXSW London in June 2025.

 Rankin was married to actress Kate Hardie from 1995 to 1998.
 Since 2009, he has been married to model and yoga teacher Tuuli Shipster.
-Rankin has 6 dogs who live with him and his wife.

 He is a supporter of Battersea Dogs & Cats Home, where his wife volunteers, and has donated a series of photographs to the charity.